Home / Blog / How to Build an Effective...

 seo for saas - buyer journey infographic showing awareness, consideration and decision stages and keywords

 Use your best judgment here.
-Having these mapped correctly provides your content team with a gauge of what content to produce and the keywords to target for your SaaS content strategy
+Having these mapped correctly provides your content team with a gauge of what content to produce and the keywords to target for your SaaS content strategy.

-For Software or SaaS companies, it’s best to save your decision-based, high-intent keywords for use in specific Product/Solution web pages rather than blog posts.
+👉 For Software or SaaS companies, it’s best to save your decision-based, high-intent keywords for use in specific Product/Solution web pages rather than blog posts.
 This doesn't mean that they can never be blog posts, but they're best fit to be web pages that talk about the solution itself and seek to target a specific audience.
-A great way to support these high-intent pages with blog content is by creating a buyer's guide - it's great for sales collateral, lead generation, and building authority & trust as the user is evaluating different solutions.

-5. Identify SEO opportunities and low-hanging fruit
+5. Identify SEO Opportunities and Low-Hanging Fruit

 No junk food here.